Consensus on Dynamic Stochastic Block Models: Fast Convergence and Phase Transitions: Concluding Remarks

-Third, for technical reasons we have focused on the case where $p,q$ are constants in $(0,1)$ that do not depend on $n$.
-In certain voting models, the sparser homogeneous case $p=q\gg n^{-3/5}$ are considered; see \cite{chakraborti2021majority,benjamini2016convergence}.
+Third, for technical reasons we have focused on the case where $p,q$ are constants in $(0,1]$ that do not depend on $n$.
+In certain voting models, the sparser homogeneous case $p=q\gg n^{-3/5}$ is considered; see \cite{chakraborti2021majority,benjamini2016convergence}.
 Extensions of our results in this more general case require further study, where we expect that the recent works of graph enumeration for sparse graphs \cite{liebenau2017asymptotic,liebenau2020asymptotic} will be applicable.
-Note that if $p=a(\log n)/n,\ q=b(\log n)/n$, the two blocks of a stochastic block model are distinguishable only if $|a-b|\geq \sqrt{2}$; see \cite{abbe2015exact,mossel2014consistency}.
+Note that if $p=a(\log n)/n,\ q=b(\log n)/n$, exact recovery in the two-block stochastic block model is possible precisely above the threshold $(\sqrt{a}-\sqrt{b})^2>2$; see \cite{abbe2015exact,mossel2014consistency}.